 How Do You Get Rid of ADHD Burnout?

 When you’re faced with a growing list of tasks, underestimating the amount of time it will take you to complete each one will only hurt you in the long run.
-Overestimating the length of time you need to finish a task gives you a cushion, which can help you relax, be more productive, and feel less stressed.
+Instead, overestimate the length of time you need to finish a task to give yourself a time cushion, which can help you relax, be more productive, and feel less stressed.

 Klarity Offers Easy & Fast ADHD Diagnosis & Treatment